logo-min.webp

 Prophylaxis teeth cleaning

-Prophylaxis means "the prevention of disease".
-Prophylactic teeth cleanings, clean, healthy teeth to keep them free of tooth decay and gum disease.
+Have you wondered what is teeth cleaning called medically?
+It is called Prophylaxis, which means "the prevention of disease".
+Healthy teeth are cleaned to keep them free of tooth decay and gum disease this type of teeth cleaning is called Prophylactic teeth cleaning.
 They use a dental scaler or a water stream to remove plaque and tartar from the teeth' front, back, and sides.
 Most dental patients need a prophylaxis cleaning, especially if they have been practicing regular dental care and attending semi-annual dental checkups.

 Debridement teeth cleaning